-IDVoice: Innovative Speaker Recognition Software from ID R&D
+IDVoice: Innovative Voice Verification Software from ID R&D

 ID R&D was ranked #1 in the Short Duration Speaker Verification Challenge (SdSV) which specifically tests performance in the microphone channel.
 We also demonstrated strong performance in the telephone channel in the NIST Speaker Recognition Evaluation.

 IDVoice works perfectly, even in the noisiest environments

 Voice biometrics have to work even when there’s lots of noise in the background.
 Here is IDVoice speaker recognition working on a very loud show floor at Money20/20 USA 2022 in Las Vegas.
 Even with a rock band playing indoors nearby, IDVoice is still able to accurately verify and check liveness.

 IDVoice combines proprietary text- and language-independent technology based on deep neural networks (DNN).
 The architecture is designed to support multiple outputs for multiple use cases:

 - Ultra-short keywords starting at 0.1 sec length

 - Short commands/requests from.3-5 seconds length

 - Complex requests including pre-defined keywords and free-speech

 - Telephone conversations